 Also known Common Cushion Star, Cushion Sea Star, Cushion Star, New Zealand Common Cushion Star, New Zealand Sea Star, Starfish.

-Found singly or in groups on rubble and sandy areas of coral and rocky reefs.
+Found singly, or in constellations, on rubble and sandy areas, of coral and rocky reefs.
+Colour varies.

 They feed on algae, barnacles and invertebrates, to catch their food the cushion star inflates its cushion and then deflates on top of its prey!